 Customer Data Platforms are extremely efficient because they allow marketers to create one audience segment and sync it across various tools (as opposed to the pre-CDP model of manually creating the same audience segment across 10 or so MarTech tools).
 This might seem like a no-brainer, but your CDP should be intuitive for anyone to use.
 If building audience segments is a frustrating and cumbersome process, you’re less likely to do it.

-Most CDPs promote that they let you pull in customer data from marketing tools, build some audience segments and export those segments back into those marketing tools.
-However, only some Customer Data Platforms take the concept further by providing you predictive and content affinity-based insights powered by machine learning, advanced data-processing speed, quick time to value and an ease of use for everyone in your company.
+Most CDPs say they let you pull in customer data from marketing tools, build some audience segments, and export those segments back into those marketing tools.
+However, only some Customer Data Platforms take the concept further by providing you predictive and content affinity-based insights powered by machine learning, advanced data-processing speed, quick time to value, and an ease of use for everyone in your company.

 Curious to learn more about what differentiates Lytics from other Customer Data Platforms out there?
 Reach out for a demo and we’d be happy to show you!
 Or grab your free copy of our CDP Buyers' Guide today!

 Get in touch with a Lytics expert